Last updated: August 2023. Review date: August 2024

 5.1 Normally, it is expected that a Leave of Absence will last for a full semester or alternatively, and ideally, a full academic year, to enable the student to engage fully with their studies on their return and so as not to disadvantage them in terms of learning and taking assessments.
 In some cases, such as pregnancy, it may not be possible to take a semester or a year off.
 Requests for a Leave of Absence made more than two weeks after the start of each Semester will not normally be granted.
 Where exceptional circumstances are not deemed to exist and the student still wishes to take a Leave of Absence at that time, any assessments taken on their return will be treated as repeat assessments and capped at 40%.

 5.2 Absences of over a year will not be granted initially.
 In exceptional circumstances, it may be necessary for a Leave of Absence of more than a year to be granted.
 Requests for absences over a year must be discussed with the relevant School following the first period of absence, and then made in writing to the Registry.
-Absences over two years are subject to approval by the Academic Registrar.
+Absences over two years are subject to approval by the Head of Registry Services.

 5.3 Normally, only one period of Leave of Absence will be granted for the duration of a programme.
-Any request for an additional period of absence will be reviewed and a decision made by the Academic Registrar.
+Any request for an additional period of absence will be reviewed and a decision made by the Head of Registry Services.

 5.4 It is the Student's responsibility to ensure that they are aware of the full financial and academic implications of taking a Leave of Absence before making an application, but see 4.4 above in the case of required Leave of Absence.